yahayuta/draponquest/README.md

 - **Modern UI**: Clean, centered battle interface with proper spacing
 - **Audio System**: Complete authentic Final Fantasy-style sound effects and background music system
 - **Audio Controls**: Toggle music/sound, volume control, and real-time audio status display
+- **Minimap System**: A real-time 128x128 pixel minimap in the top-right corner.
+It provides a global world view on the field and automatically switches to a detailed local view in towns.
+(Automatically hidden during battles and in caves for a clean experience.)

 ## 🚀 Quick Start